colts70/The-Sematic-Stack/README.md

 Authority compounds.

 DNS told machines **where** to go.
-SFH / DFH tells them **what it means** when they get there.
+HESS / DFH tells them **what it means** when they get there.

 ---

 # 9. Beginner Layer (Simple Explanation)

-To install SFH / DFH you only need:
+To install HESS / DFH you only need:

 - a `.well-known/` directory
 - a file named `stack`